ssvx/HyprTask-Qt/README.md

 - Alt | Enter | Space: confirm (switch to selected client) and exit
 - Esc: return focus to previous clients and exit

+Also: confirm&exit on release of Alt key.
+Small delay which may or may not be accidental to keep the widget open if Alt is released "fast fast" (💌 to [Nick Lucid](https://www.youtube.com/user/TheScienceAsylum)).

-These are hard coded at the moment 🤮 but at least i *got* key binds.
+Key binds are hard coded at the moment 🤮 but at least i *got* key binds.
 For now just change them inside the eventFilter() and recompile.

 ## Dependencies

-- qt6 (maybe qt5 works too)
+- qt6 (~~maybe qt5 works too~~ it doesn't)
-- qmake
+- qmake6

 ## Compiling / Installation

 - git clone https://github.com/ssvx/HyprTask-Qt.git
 - cd HyprTask-Qt
-- qmake
+- qmake6
 - make

 Now place ./HyprTask wherever you like (mine sits at ~/F3/HyprTask cause it reminds me of pressing RUN on a C64 in like 1988... don't ask) and create a bind on Alt+Tab to it.
 Also make sure it's executable `chmod u+x HyprTask`.